Optimizing the crediting process for Blizzard game credits

 ↓ ~ 50%

-4 clicks → 2 clicks from homepage to intended destination.
+Reduced site navigation from 4 clicks to 2 from homepage to destination.

 Response